IRNAS/irnas-guidelines-docs/docs/developer_guidelines.md

 - making critical changes

-then you probably want to create a feature branch for your changes and have your work reviewed by a another developer.
+then you probably want to create a feature branch for your changes and have your work reviewed by another developer.

 #### Feature branches

 A few things should be kept in mind when working with the feature branches:

 - They should be focused on accomplishing one small thing.
-- They should take up to 1 day of work to complete and to open Pull Request back into the `main` branch for the code review.
+- They should take up to 1 day of work to complete.
+Once complete, a Pull Request into `main` branch should be created for the code review.

 The rapid, small commits of trunk-based development make code review a more efficient process.
 With small branches, developers can quickly see and review